urql-graphql/urql/docs/advanced/authoring-exchanges.md

 ---
-title: Exchanges
+title: Authoring Exchanges
-order: 5
+order: 8
 ---

-# Exchanges
+# Exchange Author Guide

-As we've learned on the [Stream Patterns](./stream-patterns.md) page, `urql`'s `Client` structures its data as an event hub.
+As we've learned [on the "Architecture" page](../architecture.md) page, `urql`'s `Client` structures its data as an event hub.
 We have an input stream of operations, which are instructions for the `Client` to provide a result.
 These results then come from an output stream of operation results.

 _Exchanges_ are responsible for performing the important transform from the operations (input) stream to the results stream.
 Exchanges are handler functions that deal with these input and output streams.
 They're one of `urql`'s key components, and are needed to implement vital pieces of logic such as caching, fetching, deduplicating requests, and more.
 In other words, Exchanges are handlers that fulfill our GraphQL requests and can change the stream of operations or results.

-The default set of exchanges that `@urql/core` contains and applies to a `Client` are:

-- `dedupExchange`: Deduplicates pending operations (pending = waiting for a result)
-- `cacheExchange`: The default caching logic with ["Document Caching"](../concepts/document-caching.md)
-- `fetchExchange`: Sends an operation to the API using `fetch` and adds results to the output stream

-Other available exchanges:

-- [`errorExchange`](../api/core.md#errorexchange): Allows a global callback to be called when any error occurs
-- [`ssrExchange`](../advanced/server-side-rendering.md): Allows for a server-side renderer to collect results for client-side rehydration.
-- [`retryExchange`](../api/retry-exchange.md): Allows operations to be retried
-- [`multipartFetchExchange`](../api/multipart-fetch-exchange.md): Provides multipart file upload capability
-- [`persistedFetchExchange`](../api/persisted-fetch-exchange.md): Provides support for Automatic
-  Persisted Queries
-- [`authExchange`](../api/auth-exchange.md): Allows complex authentication flows to be implemented easily.
-- [`requestPolicyExchange`](../api/request-policy-exchange.md): Automatically upgrades `cache-only` and `cache-first` operations to `cache-and-network` after a given amount of time.
-- [`refocusExchange`](../api/refocus-exchange.md): Tracks open queries and refetches them when the window regains focus.
-- `devtoolsExchange`: Provides the ability to use the [urql-devtools](https://github.com/FormidableLabs/urql-devtools)

-It is also possible to apply custom exchanges to override the default logic.
+In this guide we'll learn more about how exchanges work and how we can write our own exchanges.

 ## An Exchange Signature